Establishing a Proper Employee Termination Procedure to Mitigate Insider Threats

 By working with human resources and legal teams, security teams can develop advanced employee termination security procedures to protect their organization – legally, physically and technologically.
 Even more, they don’t end up with a former employee making threats or holding grievances.
 By creating a truly holistic termination process, workplace threats can be managed more objectively.

 The Proper Procedure for Terminating an Employee

 There are several considerations employers should take into account during the employee offboarding process.
-In general, the employee termination procedure should be thoughtful, respectful, and protect an individual’s dignity so separated employees will feel less resentment and will less likely pose an imminent threat towards a company.
+In general, the employee termination procedure should be thoughtful, respectful, and protect an individual’s dignity so separated employees will feel less resentment and will be less likely to pose an imminent threat to a company.
 Here are some additional measures to take into account:

 - Managers and human resources should be responsible for conducting exit interviews, providing final performance feedback, verifying time logs, and sending final paychecks.